cheaderthecoder/obsidian-plugin-textcolor/README.md

 ## How to install
 - Clone this repo to your vault-name\.obsidian\plugins\
-- Make sure to restart obsidian after by closing and opening obsidian
+- Make sure to restart obsidian after by closing and reopening obsidian
-- Thats Done
+- Thats it